Clausen Books

 1581 First Cyrillic Bible, (aka the “Russian Gutenberg”) printed by Ivan Fedorow.

-1582 First Catholic New Testament printed in English at Rheims.
+1582 First Catholic New Testament printed in English by Fogny, at Rheims.
 The O.T. was printed in 1609 at Douai.

 1584 First complete Icelandic Bible, the Gudbrandar Biblia; a work translated, printed and published by Bishop Gudbrandur Thorláksson at Hólar, Iceland; Bishop Thorláksson obtained the printing press that had belonged to the last Roman Catholic Bishop of Iceland, Jón Arason; this edition is praised for its typography and for being a “faithful mirror of Luther's German version.”